 5 Step Guide to Becoming a Successful PV Professional

-Pharmacovigilance (PV), also known as drug safety, is the study of a drug’s effects.
-It is a specialized department within clinical research and it has a lot of potential.
-PV professionals record and analyze a medicine’s adverse effects before and after its clinical development.
-Much like clinical research, PV is a largely under-explored field with great career prospects.
-According to reports, the pharmacovigilance market is expected to reach $12.98 Billion worldwide by 2027.
-The field has opportunities for all kinds of talents, including IT and statisticians.
-In this article, we will break down the PV field and outline educational requirements and career tips in 5 steps.
+Pharmacovigilance (PV) is the science of monitoring the safety of a drug and is also known as drug safety.
+It is a part of clinical research and there is much to explore about it.
+PV specialists identify and report a medicine’s side effects during and after the clinical study.
+Like clinical research, PV is a relatively uncharted field with many career options.
+As per the reports, the pharmacovigilance market is set to reach $12.98 Billion mark by the year 2027.
+This field is for everyone—from doctors to IT and statisticians.
+In this article, we will discuss PV field in details along with education requirements and career advice in 5 steps.

 Step One: Undergraduate Degrees

-Most positions in PV require some level of higher education.
-The pharmaceutical industry is highly regulated, and employers need to be sure that you have the necessary interest and knowledge before they make a hire.
+For most positions in PV some level of higher education is required.
+You need to be sure you have the necessary interest and knowledge before you make a hire as the pharmaceutical industry is highly regulated.

-Depending on what kind of career you want in your future, an associate’s degree or bachelor’s degree can help you get there.
-If you are interested in clinical positions, a bachelor’s in the life sciences or health-related studies will be highly desirable.
-If you are interested in non-clinical positions, such as those in IT or statistics, a computer science or mathematics degree will help get you there.
+Depending on what kind of career you want to have in future, an associate’s degree or a bachelor’s degree can lead you to that goal.
+If you plan on working in clinical positions, then a bachelor’s in life sciences or health related studies will be very valuable.
+But if you are more interested in non-clinical positions like IT or statistics, then computer science or mathematics will get you where you need to be.

 Step Two: Graduate Degrees

-Graduate programs may be of interest to those who want better career opportunities or specific positions, such as a PV physician.
-Health professionals with degrees such as MDs, DOs, RPhs, PharmDs, RNs, LPNs, DDS/DMDs, and DVMs can easily transfer their degrees and work experience into PV positions.
+For better career or for specific positions, like a PV physician, one may consider graduate programs.
+MDs, DOs, RPhs, PharmDs, RNs, LPNs, DDS (DMD) and DVMs can easily bring their degrees and work experience into PV positions.

-On the other hand, many pursue a master’s or a PhD because they increase one’s earning potential and open up more career opportunities.
-If you choose to get your degree, make sure to take advantage of your school’s resources and industry connections while you still have access to them.
-Advanced roles may benefit from specific certifications like the Advanced Clinical Research Project Manager Certification or the Advanced Principal Investigator Physician Certification.
+On the other hand, many people do it for a master’s or PhD because they boost one’s salary and lead to more career options.
+If you decide to pursue your degree, you should take advantage of your school’s resources and industry connections while they are still available to you.
+More advanced positions might require certain certifications, for instance, the Advanced Clinical Research Project Manager Certification or the Advanced Principal Investigator Physician Certification.

 Step Three: Apply for Jobs